woocommerce/woocommerce/docs/extension-development/handling-merchant-onboarding.md

 The `TaskList` class represents a task list.
 It contains properties and methods for managing task list.
 We currently have three predefined task lists

 - `setup`: The default task list
-- `extended`: The “Things to do next” task list
+- `extended`: The "Things to do next" task list
-- `secret_tasklist`: The “Secret” task list that is used for having tasks that are accessed by other means.
+- `secret_tasklist`: The "Secret" task list that is used for having tasks that are accessed by other means.

 ### Adding the task using JavaScript